-It’s the bread and butter recipe for fun.
-Similar to the Mk1 but with some subtle changes, the Mk2 represents a brilliant buy for those wanting in on MX-5 thrills on a tighter budget.
+Similar to the Mk1 but with some subtle changes, the Mazda MX-5 Mk2 represents a brilliant buy for those looking for budget drop-top thrills.
+Here’s how to buy one

 If you thought the Mk1 was renowned for rust then you best be prepared for a whole lot worse to come with the Mk2, unfortunately.
 That being said, it’s common to find cars that have been treated to good underseal and rust prevention even going as far as having rust issues dealt with thanks to some welding here and there.
 Make sure you do your homework though and check as to whether any work has been done and also who carried the work out.

-Prices for Mk2s are fairly stable at the moment, which make it a great buy, even over the earlier model.
+Prices for Mazda Mx-5 Mk2s are fairly stable at the moment, which make it a great buy, even over the earlier model.
 Here’s what to look out for when buying one…

 The biggest point of concern is rust.
 In most cases, if rust is present you can see it quite obviously around the sills and wheel arches.
 In some cases this may have been sprayed over, rather than repaired, so check for overspray and bubbling on the paint; you can also gently press at the lower end of the panels to see if the body crumbles or falls away.